 Our Score: 9.9/10

 ExpressVPN is one of the most popular and trusted names in the industry.
 It’s known for being one of the safest, fastest VPNs around, so I wanted to see if it can live up to these claims.
 It’s not the cheapest VPN, but it often offers discounts that make it a better value for the money.
-Other decent VPNs offer similar security features for much cheaper.
-So, do you really need to pay that muc...
+Other decent VPNs offer similar features for less in the long term.
+So, do you really need to pay that much...

 Read all